 Practically everywhere you wander, there are people peddling goods of one kind or another on the street.
 Some of these are concentrated in markets selling fresh produce or meats of pretty much anything you can think of.
 All the streets are crowded with shops, most of whom look like they are run by Mom and Pop.
 Once we got familiar with the shops, we saw that sometimes the stores would change suddenly: one day it’s selling wonton and three days later it’s completely changed and a different vendor is selling peanuts.
 It’s only in the large shopping malls of the big cities that you see chain stores, many of them international brands.
 There are so many people in Shanghai that one can find highly specialized stores selling, for example, camel’s milk products.
 What’s interesting to me though are examples of what I called nimble entrepreneurs, people making an extra yuan however they can, but all legally.
 What’s equally interesting are people who refused money for various reasons, going against the grain of “doing anything to make a buck”.
 Here are a few examples we’ve seen.

 On the bus ride from Zhangjiajie to Fenghuang (about 5 hours) the public bus had a guide who got up and started a long spiel telling us about Fenghuang and the area.
-She probably spoke for 2.5 hours, most of which I could not understand, in a very irritating voice.
+She probably spoke in a very irritating voice for 2.5 hours, most of which I could not clearly understand.
 Near the end of her spiel she brought out some snacks for us to sample, small packets of candy and meat products of various types.
 And then a bit later she began taking orders for large bags of those snacks.
 To my surprise many of the riders bought bags and bags of the stuff.
 I asked the fellow sitting next to me why he bought them and he said that there was a good discount and it was so convenient to get it on the bus.
 Near the end of our ride, the bus stopped on a street corner and a fellow jumped on with the bags of purchased food with each customer’s order in a separate bag, which the guide then distributed.
 An interesting retail model.

 It turned out this is not uncommon.
 On several other bus rides the ‘guide’ revealed toward the end of the ride that he or she had rooms that we could rent if we didn’t have a place to stay that night.
 In one case we had taken the overnight train from Shanghai to Huangshan and had to take a bus to the mountain.
 We were the last ones on the bus and I was squeezed into the very last row with a fellow sitting in the aisle in front of me and several older couples around me, all of them speaking Shanghainese.
 Well near the end of the hour ride, the guide announced that she happened to have access to some rooms for the night at a cut rate bargain.
 The couples around me, who did not know each other before they boarded the bus, began discussing what a good deal it was, especially if they shared an apartment or room.
 The guide told them that they shouldn’t go up the mountain that day but instead should rent her room so they could get an early start the next morning.
 This was, of course, a ridiculous argument since it was then about 8 AM and we had decided to take the overnight train exactly because we wanted to go up the mountain early that day.
 To my surprise these couples were overjoyed to get a cheap room and be in position for an early start the next morning!!
 I warned them that the forecast was for heavy rain the next day but that didn’t seem to deter them.
 We got off the bus where the cable car started and they did not so I believe they actually took the guide up on her offer of a place to stay.
 And the next day it rained heavily all morning.